Get inspired by Indian culture through a two-year MDes program, and obtain a French certified degree

 About the School

-Partner of the Chamber of Commerce and Industry of Nantes, L’École de design Nantes Atlantique is a private institution for higher education dedicated to Design professions, in association with the Un ...
+Partner of the Chamber of Commerce and Industry of Nantes, L’École de design Nantes Atlantique is a private institution for higher education dedicated to design professions, in association with l’Univ ...
 Read More